xesdoog/YouTube-Downloader/README.md

 # YouTube-Downloader
 Simple python script that downloads YouTube videos.
-Wrote it as an exercise to learn more about Tkinter.
+The UI is very ugly.
+This script was an exercise for me to learn about Tkinter.

 > [!NOTE]
 > If you provide a playlist link, the script will only download the first video.
 Maybe I will add an option to download the whole playlist idk at the moment this was simply an exercise.